 The principal mission of the Radioactivity Group is to realize and disseminate the Système International (SI) unit for activity, the becquerel (Bq).
 We support stakeholders in government, industry, and academia with standards and calibrations essential to applications in security, environmental monitoring, medicine, and basic scientific research.

-We continue to lead the national effort, in collaboration with the Department of Homeland Security, to develop standards and protocols for radiation instrumentation for early and emergency responders.
-We have developed an accreditation program with NVLAP for instrument testing.
-We are also spearheading the development of ANSI standards and testing protocols for spectroscopic portal monitors, neutron detectors, x-ray and high energy gamma-ray interrogation methods, x-ray imaging, data formats for instrumentation data output, and training standards for responders.
+We lead the National effort, in collaboration with the Department of Homeland Security, to develop standards and protocols for radiation instrumentation for early and emergency responders.
+We developed and administer the National Voluntary Laboratory Accreditation Program (NVLAP) for instrument testing.
+Our scientists also spearhead the development of ANSI standards and testing protocols for spectroscopic portal monitors, neutron detectors, x-ray and high energy gamma-ray interrogation methods, x-ray imaging, data formats for instrumentation data output, and training standards for responders.

 The Radioactivity Group’s nuclear medicine program provides the National standards for radionuclides used in 13 million diagnostic procedures and 200,000 therapeutic nuclear medicine procedures annually in the US.
 Traceability to our standards has defined quantitative imaging endpoints for large multi-center clinical trials.
 Our standards enable precision medicine by defining accuracy in clinical administrations of radiopharmaceuticals, improving patient safety, and allowing absolute personalized dosimetry.

 The Radioactivity Group's environmental program develops and disseminates reference materials for low-level and natural matrix radioactivity measurements.
 We are heavily involved in international comparisons and have supported international responses to high-impact events such as the Fukushima-Daiichi disaster.